paluh/purescript-puxing-bob/README.md

 * this value has to somehow capture external (parent component) routing context, because final url should contain other components routes,

-* I don't think we can pospone this evaluation in any other way than through callback, but maybe there is some nice abstraction...
+* I don't think we can pospone this evaluation in any other way than through callback (maybe there is some nice abstraction??? - we need to map over bare `Route`, when generating `href` values, and and over `Action Route RawAction` values)

 * this callback should be used in place of `Functor`'s `map` and should operate on any `Bifunctor`